Mutton Karahi

 The ingredients required for Mutton Karahi are as follows:

-Meat – Use goat meat preferably leg or shoulder pieces.
-Lamb can also be used for this recipe.
+Meat – Goat meat (leg or shoulder pieces work best).
+Lamb can also be used.

 Garlic and Ginger – fresh garlic ginger are key to get right flavour.